Understanding Medicare Parts A B C & D

 - Mental health services

-Part C-Also known as Medicare Advantage, Part C refers to private health insurance plans that provide Medicare coverage.
-Medicare Advantage plans are required to provide the same benefits as Medicare Parts A and B, and some plans offere even more benefits/services.
+Medicare Part C-Also known as Medicare Advantage, Medicare Part C refers to private health insurance plans that provide Medicare coverage.
+Medicare Advantage plans are required to provide the same benefits as Medicare Parts A and B except hospice care, and some plans offer even more benefits/services.

 Medicare Advantage plans: